Set up PHP

 /usr/local/Cellar/php@7.1/7.1.33/bin/pecl install imagick

-Add the extension ini file to the conf.d
+Add the extension ini file to the conf.d folder for the specific

 version of php, for example: